Vaibhavilearn2/TestCase-on-Aircanada/README.md

 # TestCase-on-Aircanada
-testcase written from userstory
+testcase written from userstory.
-Hospitality Domain
+Hospitality Domain.
 Involved in designing Test Scenarios and Test Cases.